≡ Menu

 Epidermal Dysplasia… What is it?
 And why does it only affect West Highland Terriers?

-You probably found yourself doing all sorts of research about this condition and now find yourself slowly becoming an expert on something that you didn’t even know existed just a few months ago.
+Epidermal Dysplasia is one of those medical conditions where there was probably little to no chance you know what it was until you decided to adopt a West Highland White Terrier.
+This is when you probably found yourself doing all sorts of research about this condition and now find yourself slowly becoming an expert on something you didn’t even know existed just a few months ago.

 But don’t fret…

-Epidermal Dysplasia defined.
+Epidermal Dysplasia Defined

-The condition makes the skin grow super fast, making it really scaly and creating skin lesions.
+Epidermal dysplasia is a hereditary skin disease only linked to one “type” of dog, the West Highland White Terrier.
+Yep, that means dogs affected can, unfortunately, thank their ancestry for this condition.
+The state makes the skin grow fast, making it scaly and creating skin lesions.
 This abnormal development will continue rapidly through the early years of the dog’s life, and the skin will flake off and result in alopecia (hair loss).

 Unfortunately…

-Diagnosing this condition relatively easy simply because all your vet will need to do to make the diagnosis is first see that your dog is a West Highland White Terrier and then just look for the telltale signs of skin scaliness and hair loss.
+The problems don’t just stop there because due to this accelerated skin growth, affected dogs tend to develop skin lesions, which inevitably will lead to various skin infections over time.
+This makes diagnosing this condition relatively easy simply because all your vet will need to do to diagnose first to see that your dog is a West Highland White Terrier and then look for the telltale signs of skin scaliness and hair loss.

 Both of which…